Coyle555/mentor-ui/README.md

 ## Component Organization Standard
 - Component folders should be Capitalized to denote it is a React Component.
+- NOTE: folders containing components should be lowercase.
 - `index.test.js`: component unit tests
 - `index.story.js`: storybook use cases for component
 - `index.js`: all component logic, so imports should look like `import { Component } from 'src/Component';`.